Introduction

 1990 Population According to Age Group Vacant Land Development Capacity Median Home Values |

-Introduction: Introduction The Planning Inventory provides a condensed summary of
+Introduction The Planning Inventory provides a condensed summary of

 the historic development patterns and existing conditions